uncfez/webpage/content/authors/pablosolano/_index.md

 ---
 # Display name
-title: Luis Cadarso Morga
+title: Pablo Solano López

 # Username (this should match the folder name)
 authors:
-- luiscadarso
+- pablosolano

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Full professor
+role: Visiting professor

 # Organizations/Affiliations
 organizations: